 You talk a lot on Instagram about the role of exercise in your life.
 How important is exercise for you - especially in relation to lipedema?

-You snooze, you rust.
-Once again, that's more true!
-And there's super much we can do.
-If you're not feeling well enough to exercise "on land," get in the water.
-See if there's a trampoline near you.
-Don't jump, swing is the name of the game here.
+If you're not so comfortable moving "on land", go into the water.
+See if there is a trampoline near you.
+The motto here is not to jump, but to swing.
 Make sure you have a bike.
 I love my elliptical trainer, for example.

 What techniques and methods have you tried so far to treat lipedema?

-Britta: I have already tried super much.
-First and foremost, super trend hula hoop.
-I don't think I'll ever be the biggest hoola girl, it doesn't work as well as maybe other women.
+Britta: I've already tried a lot of things.
+First and foremost the super trend hula hoop.
+I don't think I'll ever be the biggest hula girl, it doesn't work as well as it might for other women.
 But that's okay.
 You don't have to be able to do everything.

-Madeleine: So of course I started compression stockings; back in 2015.
-However, I didn't wear them regularly at the beginning because it's just not comfortable and you really have to get used to it.
+Madeleine: Well, of course I started wearing compression stockings back in 2015, but I didn't wear them regularly at first because it's just not comfortable and you really have to get used to it.

-As I said, I did not always wear them at the beginning.
-But since winter 2016 really every day.
+As I said, I didn't always wear them at the beginning.
+But since the winter of 2016, I've worn them every day.
 Only in exceptional cases do I not wear them for a day.
-However, you regret that immediately again, because the legs immediately get water retention again.
+However, I regret that straight away because my legs immediately start to retain water again.

 Britta: I got the acupressure mat and I'm still not sure whether it's for me or not.
 It stimulates blood circulation and I react very strongly to it.
 At the moment I'm not sure whether it's good for me or not.
 But what does do me good is when I lie on it with my neck.